Urigo/graphql-modules/docs/guides/microservices.md

 ## Communication Between Servers

-You can also use [`CommunicationBridge`](/TODO) to implement messaging mechanism between GraphQL Modules servers.
+You can also use [`PubSub`](/TODO) to implement messaging mechanism between GraphQL Modules servers.

-The default and built-in implementation of the `CommunicationBridge` is using `EventEmitter`, but because it's a very simple API you can implement your own way of sending those messages.
+The default and built-in implementation of the `PubSub` is using `EventEmitter`, but because it's a very simple API you can implement your own way of sending those messages.

 You can implement your own message transmitter by implementing `CommunicationBridge` interface: